fresh-standard/fresh-themes/README.md

 <p>{{ job.summary }}</p>
 ```

-Run it through a tool, and you get finished markup suitable for display or
+Run it through a tool like HackMyResume, and you get finished markup suitable
-saving as a document:
+for display or saving as a document:

 ```html
 <h3>Ninja</h3>